-Currently, King County does not have a "beaver policy."
+Currently, King County does not have an official set of policies for how it deals with beaver issues.
 Nor does the County hold any regulatory authority for beaver control.
 Dealing with any problems caused by beavers is a landowner's responsibility.
 Things get tricky when a beaver on one person's land causes a change in hydrology that affects another person's property.
 The best situation that can result is the two (or more) landowners working together towards a solution.
 More on that later.
 But first, a refresher on some biology.

 General Beaver Life History